chipsalliance/Caliptra/doc/Caliptra.md

 ### Caliptra Interactions

 The “Caliptra Core” blocks consume the Tcc and Tcw Trust level components.
 This boundary includes crypto accelerators, hardware key sequencer, key vault, Caliptra microcontroller, ROM and subsystem interconnects.
 The Caliptra Core provides deterministic Caliptra behavior.
 The Caliptra Subsystem includes the Tc, Tcw, Tse and Trs, this subsystem extends Trust level into the SoC subsystem and allows for customization of the SoC initialization.
-For information on Caliptra Core and Caliptra Subsystem, see section: [Caliptra Profiles](#_page34_x72.00_y409.13)
+For information on Caliptra Core and Caliptra Subsystem, see section: [Caliptra Profiles](#caliptra-profiles)

-### Caliptra Assets & Threats
+### <a id="assets"></a>Caliptra Assets & Threats

 Assets are defined to be secrets or abilities that must be protected by an owner or user of the asset.
 Ownership means that the owner has the responsibility to protect these assets and must only make them available based on a defined mechanism while protecting all other assets.